 The easiest and fastest way to rename a Hyper-V virtual machine is to use the F2 function key on your keyboard while in Hyper-V Manager.

 To do this, launch Hyper-V Manager by typingHyper-Vin the Start Menu’s search field and then selecting Hyper-V Manager when it appears as shown below.

-Once Hyper-V Manager is open, simply left-click on the virtual machine you want to rename so that it is selected.
-Then pressthe F2 keyon your keyboard and the virtual machine name will become a field you can edit as shown below.
+Once Hyper-V Manager is open, left-click on the virtual machine you want to rename to select.
+Then press the F2 key on your keyboard, and the virtual machine name will become a field you can edit as shown below.